aryanrajtrangham/Courses_from_priyanshu/Rasa.md

   - return [SlotSet('phone_name','iphone X')]
 - Slots which are set using custom actions have to be reflected in training stories.
   - action_set_phone
-  - slot["phone_naem":"iphone X"]
+  - slot["phone_name":"iphone X"]
 - In this case we do have to include the - slot{} part in the stories.
 Rasa Core will learn to use this information to decide on the correct action to take.
 - All slot have to be listed in the domain.
-- Slot values are kept in memory untill they are reset.
+- Slot values are kept in memory until they are reset.

 ## Rasa - Forms